 Funded by / Ownership

 ACN Latitudes is a 501c3 non-profit organization owned by Sheila Rogers DeMare and is funded through a combination of advertising, subscriptions, donations, and sales of products.

 Analysis / Bias

 In review, the Association for Comprehensive Neurotherapy is a natural health website that promotes pseudoscience.
 For example, they offer the unsupported claim that vaccinations are a cause for Autism.
-ACN also routinely publishes anti-GMO propaganda as well as many miracle cures that are not endorsed by the consensus of the medical community.
-Lastly, this source publishes misleading information, such as wi-fi causing too much radiation exposure that may lead to health problems.
+ACN also routinely publishes anti-GMO propaganda and many miracle cures that are not endorsed by the consensus of the medical community.
+Lastly, this source publishes misleading information, such as wi-fi causing too much radiation exposure, leading to health problems.
 This simply is not true.